gaurav987k/sports-analytics-pipeline/README.md

 ## ⚙️ Key Engineering Decisions

 ### 1. SHA-256 as Product Surrogate Key
-Raw `product_id` from source is unreliable (non-numeric, missing). `SHA-256(product_name)` provides a **deterministic, collision-resistant surrogate key** that survives source system issues and works consistently across all child companies.
+Raw `product_id` from Sports Bar's source is unreliable — it contained non-numeric and invalid values, with invalid entries replaced by a fallback of `"999"`. `SHA-256(product_name)` provides a **deterministic, collision-resistant surrogate key** that survives source system issues, avoids primary key collisions from fallback values, and works consistently across all child companies.

 ### 2. Delta MERGE (Upsert) Everywhere
 Safer than `overwrite` for production pipelines.
 Handles late-arriving data gracefully, ensures **idempotency** without data loss, and works atomically — a failed mid-run MERGE doesn't leave the table in a broken state.